NWChemEx/PluginPlay/dox/ModuleManagerAPI.md

 @section mm_api_use_cases Use Cases

-The ModuleManager class is conceived as being the automated overlord of the SDE.
-The mechanisms available to it are the same mechanisms available to module developers looking to maximize performance.
-To that end, the ModuleManager class's use cases and users are depicted in the following use case diagram.
+The ModuleManager class is charged with knowing the available modules, handling queries related to the module call hierarchy, and managing the instances of modules.
+Managing the state of modules is the purpose of the Cache class and its API considerations can be found [here](@ref cache_api).
+The ModuleManager class's use cases and users are depicted in the following use case diagram.

 ![](uml/ModuleManager_use_case.jpg)